zaplatynski/fsm-library-creater/README.md

 - [`module_all.xml`](src/main/resources/module_all.xml) specifies the library both for web and server wiede usage and
 - [`module_web.xml`](src/main/resources/module_web.xml) only specifies the library for web usage.

-Please send me a pull request if you think others might benefit too so.
+Please send me a pull request if you think others might benefit from your profile too.

 ## FirstSpirit and Java compatibility